fmenardo/Bgt_popgen_Europe_2024/distance_matrix/distance_matrix.md

 ```
 The script produced a 'difference' matrix (number of loci that were different) and a 'loci' matrix (total number of loci compared) for each window.
 The differences and loci were summed over all windows and a genome-wide distance matrix was obtained by dividing the total differences by the total number of loci `gw_dist_mat_prop_2022+before2022+2023+ncsu.csv`.
 Clonal isolates were identified based on the values of the genome-wide distance matrix.
 Samples that had a genetic distance of less than 9e-05 were classified as clonal and a list of clonal groups was outputted `2022+before2022+2023+ncsu_all_list_clones_merged.txt`.

 The above steps were performed using the script `dist_matrix_WG_from_windows.R`.
 ![2022+before2022+2023+ncsu_dist_prop_distr](https://github.com/fmenardo/Bgt_popgen_Europe_2024/assets/90404355/ab3b4cbe-5810-4835-96d6-dd575f847017)

+Overall, we identified 35 clonal groups of _B.g. tritici_.
+33 of these groups contained 2-3 isolates each that were collected from the same pot or field.
+We retained only one isolate from each such group, eliminating 39 isolates.
+The remaining two clonal groups contained isolates that were collected from distant locations but handled together in the laboratory.
+These groups, containing 9 isolates overall, were excluded completely as they were suspected to be contaminated.

 ### R packages
 ```